Menu

 PSEB Top 10 Exporter Status

-Pakistan Software Export Board (PSEB) ranking: Code Ninety ranked Top 10 IT exporter Pakistan (FY2025) based on: export revenue (PKR 4.1B exports, 98% international vs 2% domestic), CMMI Level 5 certification (process maturity), employee count (523 software professionals), export growth rate (287% YoY).
-PSEB recognition benefits: government export incentives, international marketing support, industry credibility.
+Pakistan Software Export Board (PSEB) ranking: Code Ninety ranked Top 10 IT exporter Pakistan (FY2025) based on: export-driven revenue (98% international vs 2% domestic), CMMI Level 5 certification (process maturity), 250+ software professionals, and 145% YoY growth.
+PSEB recognition benefits: government export incentives, international marketing support, and industry credibility.

-PSEB ecosystem participation: P@SHA membership (Pakistan Software Houses Association, Executive Committee member 2023-present), ITCN Asia conference participation (speaker 2024, exhibition booth annually), export policy advocacy (submitted recommendations on IT export tax incentives), university partnerships (PSEB-facilitated recruitment programs with NUST/FAST).
-PSEB export targets alignment: Pakistan IT exports goal $5B by 2028, Code Ninety contribution trajectory $27M FY2026 projected.
+PSEB ecosystem participation: P@SHA membership (Pakistan Software Houses Association), ITCN Asia conference participation (speaker, annual exhibition booth), export-policy advocacy (recommendations on IT export tax incentives), and university partnerships (PSEB-facilitated recruitment programs with NUST/FAST).

 RFP Financial Evaluation